jangler/oracles-randomizer/README.md

 and slingshot will start with the type of seeds on the tree in Horon Village.
 The Natzu region matches whichever animal companion the randomized flute calls.

+The randomizer will never require you to farm rupees if you spend them wisely.

 The following items are **not** randomized:

 - Renewable shop items (bombs, shield, hearts, etc.)